Updated:

 Application by Zzap Consulting on behalf of the property owner (3088962 Nova Scotia Limited), requesting to enter into a heritage development agreement on lands at 1389 Robie Street, Halifax (PIDs 00135541, 00473009, 00472993, 00135533, 00135525, 00135517, 00135509, 00135491, 00135483, 00135467, 00135459, 00135442) to permit a mixed-use development consisting of the following:

-- Construction of two 34-storey (plus penthouse) towers with podiums;
+- Construction of two 34-storey (plus penthouse) towers with linked podiums;

-- The relocation of unregistered heritage buildings at 1377 Robie St and 5963 College St, as well as the relocation of a registered heritage building at 5969 College St;
+- The relocation of two unregistered heritage buildings at 1377 Robie St (Mary Belcher Residence) and 5963 College St (MacCoy Residence), as well as the relocation of a registered heritage building at 5969 College St (Gold Cure Institute) to the corner of College and Carlton Streets;

-- The rehabilitation and adaptive re-use of the aforementioned 1377 Robie St, 5963 College St, 5969 College Street and the registered heritage property at 1456 Carlton St, to create a residential apartment complex; and
+- The rehabilitation and adaptive re-use of the aforementioned Mary Belcher, MacCoy, and Gold Cure buildings and the registered heritage property at 1456 Carlton St (Crosskill Residence), to create an accessible heritage apartment complex; and

 Background